 My name is Jack Hedberg, and I’m a 7th-year MD/PhD student at Ohio State University’s Medical Scientist Training Program (MSTP).
-I recently completed my PhD in biomedical science co-mentored by Dr. Elaine Mardis and Dr. Kevin Cassady at Nationwide Children’s Hospital, where my dissertation work focused on how oncolytic viruses alter tumor antigen-specific immune responses in glioblastoma and medulloblastoma, the most common primary brain malignancies in adults and children.
+I recently completed my PhD in biomedical science co-mentored by Dr. Elaine Mardis and Dr. Kevin Cassady at Nationwide Children’s Hospital, where my dissertation work focused on defining how oncolytic virotherapy influences tumor antigen-specific immune responses in glioblastoma and medulloblastoma, the most common primary brain malignancies in adults and children, respectively.

 Background and Long-Term Goals

-It was the highlight of my MSTP training to connect my two PhD labs through high-impact projects focused on brain cancer immunotherapy.
-In the Cassady Lab, I conducted preclinical murine brain tumor studies using stereotactic surgery to administer intracranial oncolytic virotherapies, while in the Mardis Lab I used state-of-the-art immunogenomics techniques and performed computational analyses to measure how these oncolytic virotherapy treatments altered immune responses to brain tumors in vivo.
-This cross-training enabled me to become skilled in a particularly wide breadth of both wet lab and dry lab techniques paramount to cancer immunotherapy.
-It also allowed me to identify unfilled knowledge gaps and recognize opportunities to integrate techniques across my lab environments to test novel hypotheses—giving me invaluable experience in shaping ideas and taking my first steps as an independent scientist.
-This work brought me into close proximity with neurosurgeon-scientists and clinical trials paralleling my mouse studies, allowing me to witness firsthand how research and clinical insights inform one another and fueling my motivation to catalyze this crosstalk as a physician-scientist.
+It was the highlight of my MSTP training to bridge the expertise in my PhD labs through high-impact projects focused on cancer immunotherapy.
+In the Cassady Lab, I conducted preclinical murine studies using stereotactic surgery to administer intracranial oncolytic virotherapies into brain tumors, while in the Mardis Lab I used state-of-the-art immunogenomics techniques and performed computational analyses to measure how these oncolytic virotherapy treatments altered immune responses to these tumors in vivo.
+This cross-training not only enabled me to become skilled in a wide breadth of both wet lab and dry lab methods paramount to cancer immunotherapy, it also provided me a unique vantage point that I leveraged to identify knowledge gaps and lead high-impact projects brain tumor immunotherapy, oncolytic virotherapy, and cancer genomics in ways that would not have been possible in either of my labs by themselves.
+Having this opportunity to fundamentally conceptualize and steer my projects - supported continuously by world-class mentorship and the expertise of my PIs, committee, and collaborators - allowed me to take my first formative steps as an independent physician-scientist, and it is my proudest professional accomplishment of MSTP training.
+This work brought me into close proximity with neurosurgeon-scientists and clinical trials with numerous parallels to the mouse studies I led, allowing me to witness firsthand how research and clinical insights can benefit one another, and fueling my motivation to catalyze this crosstalk as a neurosurgeon-scientist.

 About Cells and Surgery

-Teaching and mentorship are things I’m very passionate about.
+Teaching and mentorship are pursuits that I’m very passionate about.
 Cells and Surgery is meant to serve as a platform for creating educational resources and sharing some of the lessons I’ve learned throughout my training to support future generations of physicians and scientists in their journeys.

 My Journey to MD/PhD